Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Design

 \subsection{Schedule Language}

-Motivated by \S~\ref{sub:example}, our goal is to let developers optimize models in a few lines of code without changing the model definition itself.
+Motivated by \S\ref{sub:example}, our goal is to let developers optimize models in a few lines of code without changing the model definition itself.
 Fig.~\ref{fig:schedule_mod} presents the \Name schedule language with the BERT model from HuggingFace Hub~\cite{wolf2019huggingface} as an example.
 As shown in Fig.~\ref{fig:schedule_mod}(a), most DL model developers define models with a hierarchical structure for better readability and easy maintenance.
 The \texttt{\_\_init\_\_} constructor defines the configurations, submodules, and learnable parameters, and the \texttt{forward} method defines the forward computation (the backward computation is generated by the framework with automatic differentiation~\cite{paszke2019pytorch}).
 Developers can then pass the created model into \Name and create a default \emph{schedule} that specifies \emph{how} to execute the model in the framework.
 The schedule preserves the hierarchical structure, and \texttt{create\_schedule} is applied recursively to all the submodules, so that developers can easily apply schedule primitives at arbitrary levels.

-Table~\ref{tab:primitives} defines the schedule primitives.
-It is worth noting that the primitive set can be easily extended in the future to incorporate other optimizations.
-We categorize schedule primitives in two sets: whether or not it requires a static graph to be generated.
+\textbf{Built-In Primitives.} As shown in Table~\ref{tab:primitives}, we categorize schedule primitives in two sets: whether or not they require a static graph to be generated.
 On one hand, when scheduling at the module level, such as enabling activation checkpointing, replacing with an efficient alternative, and sharding learnable parameters, we do not change the computation specified in the \texttt{forward} method.
-As a result, the schedule primitives in the left column of Table~\ref{tab:primitives} do not require a static graph.
-We present the details of this scheduling in \S~\ref{sec:sch-mod}.
+As a result, the schedule primitives in the left column of Table~\ref{tab:primitives} do not require a static graph, thus maximally avoiding the limitation of tracers.
+We present the details of this scheduling in \S\ref{sec:sch-mod}.
 On the other hand, scheduling the computation, such as operator fusion and pipeline parallelism, has to manipulate the \texttt{forward} method.
-Thus, the schedule primitives in the right column of Table~\ref{tab:primitives} require the computation to be in a static graph, so we have to use \texttt{.trace()} prior to applying these primitives, as presented in \S~\ref{sec:sch-compute}.
+Thus, the schedule primitives in the right column of Table~\ref{tab:primitives} require the computation to be in a static graph, so we have to use \texttt{.trace()} prior to applying these primitives, as presented in \S\ref{sec:sch-compute}.
+These primitives have covered existing optimizations ranging from parallelism schemes and compiler optimizations, which are general enough to support efficient training of different models, as demonstrated in \S\ref{sec:exp}.